flowxo/flowxo-sdk/README.md

 ```

 You'll see that arrays are indexed from 0 - so `people__0__name` refers to the `name` property in the first item of the `people` array.
 Some APIs may return an arbitrary number of items in an array, but the config only supports addressing a fixed amount.
 Enter as many indexes as is reasonable for the particular service you are developing.

+_Note: when implementing your scripts, expect and return data in regular 'nested' form, i.e. don't worry about flattening or unflattening data.
+The double underscore notation is only used for the output configuration._

 ## Polling